 Farmers require soil zoning to see what’s going on at the soil surface to be aware of damaging irrigation and other soil problems that could hurt their long-term production strategy.
 Agriculture mapping service providers can compile soil zone maps by dividing fields into grids based on soil samples collected from individual grid blocks.
 The more samples you collect, the more grid blocks you’ll have for higher precision on soil zone maps.

 GIS and GPS maps for farmers are a goldmine of reliable data on crop harvesting status, health, soil moisture, and the quality and quantity of resources.
 Agribusinesses can use GIS tools and web analytics platforms to forecast crop growth and subsequent agricultural production.
 Geoinformatics in agriculture strongly relies on custom GIS software solutions or commercial products by global providers, such as Google Earth Pro.

 Satellite and drone imagery

 Satellite and drone images work perfectly together.
 For example, farmers may rely on satellite data to prepare fields for heavy rain by predicting weather changes in advance, preventing the leaching of nutrients and seeds.
 They can also compare satellite images before and after rain to track drainage and find crops damaged by the weather.
 As for drones, images taken at a lower altitude are not obfuscated by clouds, as often occurs with satellite observations.
-Agribusinesses may use fleets of drones, flying them across fields to collect precise images of damaged crops or to investigate crop conditions and homogeneity, or spray herbicides with a smart spraying technology in agriculture.
+Agribusinesses may use fleets of drones, flying them across fields to collect precise images of damaged crops, investigate crop conditions and homogeneity, or spray herbicides with a smart spraying technology in agriculture.